 The Department of Health Services is working to get COVID-19 vaccine to Wisconsinites as equitably, quickly, and safely as possible.

-For the most up-to-date information on COVID-19 including testing numbers, prevention and additional resources, please visit the Department of Health Services website.
+For the most up-to-date information on COVID-19 including vaccination FAQs and statistics, testing numbers, prevention and additional resources, please visit the Department of Health Services website.

 COVID-19 is the disease caused by a virus strain that began spreading in people in December 2019.

 Health experts are concerned because little is known about this new respiratory virus, and it can cause severe illness and pneumonia in some people.

 It’s OK to ask for help.
 Practicing self-care, staying connected, and reducing stress when possible are the foundation of these tools.
 Specific action-steps for each of these strategies can be found on the Resilient Wisconsin website.

 The SAMHSA Disaster Distress Helpline provides 24/7 365 day-a-year crisis counseling and support to people experiencing emotional distress related to any natural or human caused-disaster.
 This toll-free, multilingual, and confidential crisis support service is available to all residents of the United States and its territories.

 We are looking for companies, educational facilities and other organizations that may have personal protective equipment (PPE) that could be used in the state’s response to the COVID-19 emergency.
 Types of equipment needed includes:

 Our state agencies are developing guidance and resources for Wisconsinites to stay healthy and make informed choices for themselves and their families during this time.
 These agencies will continue to update their websites with the most up-to-date information on COVID-19.